kamchatka-volcano/fcgi_responder/README.md

 LLVM_CONFIG="llvm-config-11" CXX=afl-clang-fast++ cmake -S . -B afl_build -DENABLE_FUZZ_TESTS=ON
 cmake --build afl_build
 ```
-Adjust `LLVM_CONFIG` variable to point to the version of LLVM you want to use.
+Adjust the `LLVM_CONFIG` variable to point to the version of LLVM you want to use.

-To run fuzzing tests with `afl-fuzz` utility run the following command:
+To run fuzzing tests with the `afl-fuzz` utility run the following command:
 ```
 afl-fuzz -i ./fuzz_tests/input -o ./fuzz_tests/res  -x ./fuzz_tests/afl_dict.txt -s 111 -- ./afl_build/fuzz_tests/fcgi_responder_fuzzer @@
 ```

-Results can be found in `fuzz_tests/res` directory.
+The results of the fuzzing tests can be found in the `fuzz_tests/res` directory.

-To learn more about fuzzing testing, check out [AFL++ docs](https://github.com/AFLplusplus/AFLplusplus/tree/stable/docs) and this [tutorial](https://github.com/antonio-morales/Fuzzing101/).
+To learn more about fuzzing testing, check out the [AFL++ docs](https://github.com/AFLplusplus/AFLplusplus/tree/stable/docs) and this [tutorial](https://github.com/antonio-morales/Fuzzing101/).

-Input data inside `/fuzz_tests/input` is generated by `fuzz_input_generator` utility.
-It's a modified version of unit tests, writing input data to files.
+The input data inside `/fuzz_tests/input` is generated by the `fuzz_input_generator` utility.
+It is a modified version of the unit tests that writes input data to files.
 To build it, use the following commands:
 ```
 cd fcgi_responder
 cmake -S . -B build -DENABLE_FUZZ_INPUT_GENERATOR=ON